-Nick Dranias is a policy advisor and research fellow for The Heartland Institute and president and executive director within the Office of the President of Compact for America Educational Foundation, Inc.
+Nick Dranias is a policy advisor and research fellow for The Heartland Institute and serves as Senior Litigation Counsel with the Government Accountability & Special Litigation Unit of the Arizona Attorney General.

-In law school, Dranias served on the Loyola University Chicago Law Review, competed on Loyola’s National Labor Law Moot Court Team, and received various academic awards.
-He graduated cum laude from Boston University with a B.A. in economics and philosophy.
+At the Loyola University Chicago School of Law, where he earned his JD, Nick served on the Loyola University Chicago Law Review, competed on Loyola’s National Labor Law Moot Court Team, and received academic awards for the top grade in his land use law, remedies and legal writing classes.
+He graduated cum laude from Boston University with a B.A. in Economics and Philosophy.

 Dranias has written and published over one hundred articles in law and public policy, including law review articles, public policy reports, and opinion editorials.
 He has also appeared as an expert in constitutional law and policy on Fox News, MSN-NBC, NPR, and many other local and regional media outlets.